0xgonzalo/songcoin/SETUP.md

 ## Next Steps

-1. Create your first music coin
+1. Create your first songcoin
 2. Test the audio player functionality
 3. Share your coins via Farcaster frames
 4. Explore the profile and discovery features